ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 RPi: just use RPI instead of RPI2.
-message: RPi: just use RPI instead of RPI2.

 The reason for this change is that RPi2 and RPi3 are compatible, and hopefully all differences coming up can be resolved without ifdefs but